By Deborah Goonan, Independent American Communities

 Bill Davis, Attorney (Texas)

-Representing homeowners in matters of Real Estate law, Consumer Protection.
+Bill Davis is a solo practitioner that represents homeowners in matters of Real Estate law, and with a focus on Consumer Protection.

-Podcasts featuring Bill Davis can be found at On The Commons
+Several podcasts featuring Bill Davis and his legal expertise with regard to protection of housing consumers in the state of Texas can be found at On The Commons

-Legal blog about various HOA and real estate topics
+The Dessaules Law Group maintains an informative Legal blog about various HOA and real estate topics.

 Norman Lerum, Attorney (Illinois).